imarsman/p/README.md

 89 lines of code.

 I have implemented the number of lines argument handling and the list of files to be processed.
-I have not implemented stdin processing as the original did not do that.
 One interesting aspect of `p` is to allow a command to be entered following a page's output.
 It would be interesting to know why this was important in the original.
 I have implemented this in Golang.